 However, you shouldn’t settle with just an antivirus.

-Malicious software and viruses are as prevalent as ever, and that’s why having antivirus software is as important as ever.
+Malicious software and viruses are as prevalent as ever, and that’s why having antivirus software is as crucial as ever.
 But the “threat landscape,” as security experts like to call it, is changing.
 And that means your approach to protecting your identity and your data should also evolve.
 Antivirus alone may not be enough.

 Every year, malware keeps getting scarier and scarier.
 New types are getting harder to beat.
 So you’ll need a special program to eliminate the effects of malware on your computer.
 Ransomware is even harder to defeat since it encrypts files and threatens to post sensitive data online when the ransom asked won’t be paid on time.
-And there are more risks out there that a simple antivirus software can’t protect you from.
+And there are more risks out there that simple antivirus software can’t protect you from.

 A dozen or so years ago, your computer might’ve been your sole source of cyber risk.
 As a result, antivirus software was a solid solution to help protect yourself.
 Now, cybercriminals are going after you in other ways.
 For instance:

 - Viruses and other kinds of malicious software — or malware — are more advanced.
 Crooks can use ransomware to lock your computer or encrypt your files.
-They can also commandeer your devices to mine for digital coins, an attack known as CRYPTOJACKING.
+They can also commandeer your devices to mine for digital coins, an attack known as cryptojacking.

 - As you use your mobile devices outside the home, taking advantage of public Wi-Fi networks, cybercriminals can be on those same networks.
 After all, public Wi-Fi passwords aren’t difficult to come by.
 And with the right tools, criminals can monitor what you’re doing online, including the forms you’re filling out, and steal your personal information.
-With that information they can steal your identity.
+With that information, they can steal your identity.

 - Identity theft can also occur as a result of the many data breaches you see in the news — the number of which is on the rise.
 According to the Identity Theft Resource Center, the number of data breaches in 2017 reached a record high of 1,579, an upturn of 44 percent over 2016.